Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

-where~$R_\epsilon$ represents the number of states that can be classified as safe using the Lipschitz continuity.
+where~$R_\epsilon(S)$ represents the number of parameters that can be classified as safe given that we know~$g$ up to $\epsilon$-error inside~$S$ and exploiting the Lipschitz continuity to generalize to new parameters outside of~$S$.
 The baseline that we compare against is the limit of repeatedly applying this operator on~$S_0$; that is, with~${R^n_\epsilon(S) = R_\epsilon(R^{n-1}_\epsilon(S)) }$ and ${R^1_\epsilon(S) = R_\epsilon(S)}$ the baseline is~${\bar{R}_\epsilon(S_0) \coloneqq \lim_{n \to \infty} R_\epsilon^n(S_0)}$.
 This set contains all the parameters in~$\mathcal{A}$ that could be classified as safe starting from~$S_0$ if we knew the function up to~$\epsilon$ error.
-This set does not include all the states that potentially fulfill the constraints in~\cref{math:global_optimization_problem}, but is the best we can do without violating the safety constraints.
+This set does not include all the parameters that potentially fulfill the constraints in~\cref{math:global_optimization_problem}, but is the best we can do without violating the safety constraints.
 Hence the optimal value that we compare against is not the one in~\cref{math:global_optimization_problem}, but

 which is the maximum performance value over the set that we could hope to classify as safe starting from the initial safe set,~$S_0$.